 THURSDAY, 9 DECEMBER 2004

 To impress others in their social and/or professional circles is a daily ambition for many people.
-What is suppose to create a good impression ranges from property acquired to actions taken, from projects successfully completed to promotion at work, from new people with whom contact has been made to most recent sexual conquests.
+What is supposed to create a good impression ranges from property acquired to actions taken, from projects successfully completed to promotion at work, from new people with whom contact has been made to most recent sexual conquests.

 There are several reasons why people want to impress others.
 There is the common, “If they’re impressed with me, they’ll like me, and then I can feel good about myself!”
 There is also the more cynical ambition of a specific end result to be achieved, and when people are impressed with whatever is dished up, the one who had wanted to create the impression could walk away with new reason to sniff the air.
 A last example that can be mentioned is sexual needs fulfilment.
 A target is identified with a cursory exploration of the environment, sentences are conceived and polished by mint-flavoured tongues long before they exit the oral cavity, and general body language and behaviour are modified according to the latest ideas and fashions so that the one in need can appear much stronger, smarter, cooler, and more interesting than can ever be the case in bright daylight.